JonGal/python_petqts/README.md

 <img src="https://avatars2.githubusercontent.com/u/2810941?v=3&s=96" alt="Google Cloud Platform logo" title="Google Cloud Platform" align="right" height="96" width="96"/>

-# Google Cloud Functions ImageMagick sample
+# Cloned from Google Cloud Functions ImageMagick sample

 This sample shows you how to blur an image using ImageMagick in a Storage-triggered Cloud Function.